Skip to content

 • Foundation board administration, accounting, and reporting: CHF 2,000 to CHF 10,000+

-Minimum economically viable estate: Swiss legal practitioners commonly suggest that a foundation structure begins to make economic sense above CHF 1 to 2 million in assets, given the fixed setup and running costs.
-For a CHF 5 million Bitcoin estate, the setup cost is a small percentage of the asset value.
-For a CHF 200,000 Bitcoin position, the annual running costs may exceed any tax benefit.
+Minimum economically viable estate: Swiss legal practitioners commonly put the break-even somewhere above CHF 1 to 2 million in assets, once you weigh fixed setup and running costs.
+For a CHF 5 million Bitcoin estate, setup is a rounding error against asset value.
+For a CHF 200,000 position, the annual costs may eat any tax benefit.

 Entity Type Misconceptions in the Swiss Bitcoin Ecosystem

-Several names that appear frequently in Swiss Bitcoin coverage are not foundations at all.
-This matters because the entity type determines the legal framework, governance, tax treatment, and supervisory authority.
+Several names that keep showing up in Swiss Bitcoin coverage are not foundations at all.
+Entity type decides the legal framework, governance, tax treatment, and supervisor, so the confusion matters.

 Crypto Valley Association is a Verein (association) under ZGB Art.
 60-79, not a Stiftung.
-An association requires members and a democratic governance structure.
-It is the correct structure for an industry body.
+An association needs members and democratic governance.
+That is the right structure for an industry body.

 Swiss Blockchain Federation is also a Verein, not a Stiftung.
 Same structure, same legal basis.

 Licensed Swiss banks operating in the crypto space are regulated banking institutions under FINIG and FINMAG.
-They are not foundations and do not belong in a comparison of foundation structures.
-A licensed bank holding Bitcoin for clients operates under an entirely different regulatory framework than a foundation holding Bitcoin for its own purposes.
-These two entity types are not comparable for estate planning purposes, and naming a licensed bank as a "Bitcoin foundation" mischaracterises both the entity and the regulatory treatment.
+They are not foundations and do not belong in a foundation comparison.
+A licensed bank custodying Bitcoin for clients sits inside an entirely different regulatory regime than a foundation holding Bitcoin for its own purposes.
+You cannot use them interchangeably for estate planning, and labelling a Swiss bank a "Bitcoin foundation" mischaracterises both the entity and the regulatory treatment.

-If you encounter claims in marketing materials or media coverage that a Swiss banking institution is a "Bitcoin foundation," treat that as a category error.
+When marketing or media calls a Swiss banking institution a "Bitcoin foundation," read it as a category error.

 Worked Example CHF 5M Bitcoin Estate

 A Swiss resident holds CHF 5 million in Bitcoin across three hardware wallets in self-custody.
-She is considering two structures for estate planning: a Familienstiftung to benefit her two adult children, or a gemeinnützige Stiftung with a Bitcoin education mission, with her children serving on the board.
+She is weighing two structures for estate planning: a Familienstiftung for her two adult children, or a gemeinnützige Stiftung with a Bitcoin education mission and her children on the board.

 Option A: Familienstiftung

-The post-2025 reform constraints immediately apply.
-A Familienstiftung designed to hold Bitcoin and distribute the proceeds to her two adult children over time does not meet the permitted purpose test under ZGB Art.
-335 unless there is a genuine upbringing, education, or establishment-in-life purpose.
+The post-2025 reform constraints hit immediately.
+A Familienstiftung built to hold Bitcoin and pay her two adult children over time does not pass the permitted purpose test under ZGB Art.
+335 unless you can show a real upbringing, education, or establishment-in-life purpose.
 Her children are already adults.
-The establishment-in-life purpose has a narrow reading in Swiss legal commentary.
-This structure as described is legally fragile.
-A supervisory authority review could require dissolution or purpose amendment.
+Swiss legal commentary reads the establishment-in-life purpose narrowly.
+The structure as described is legally fragile.
+A supervisory review could force dissolution or purpose amendment.

-Even if the purpose clause were engineered to fit, the transfer of CHF 5 million in Bitcoin to the foundation constitutes a gift from her personally, potentially triggering cantonal Schenkungssteuer.
-In Zurich, that is 2 to 6 percent above the CHF 200,000 per-descendant lifetime Freibetrag, as detailed in Bitcoin Gift Tax Switzerland.
-On CHF 5 million transferred to two descendants, the ZH Schenkungssteuer exposure above the Freibetrag is material.
-On the inheritance tax question, see Bitcoin Inheritance Tax Zurich for the alternative of direct heirship.
+Even if you engineer the purpose clause to fit, transferring CHF 5 million in Bitcoin to the foundation is a personal gift from her.
+That may trigger cantonal Schenkungssteuer.
+In Zurich, the rate is 2 to 6 percent above the CHF 200,000 per-descendant lifetime Freibetrag, as detailed in Bitcoin Gift Tax Switzerland.
+On CHF 5 million across two descendants, the ZH Schenkungssteuer exposure above the Freibetrag is material.
+For the inheritance tax route, see Bitcoin Inheritance Tax Zurich on direct heirship.

 Option B: Gemeinnützige Stiftung

-She creates a foundation with a stated purpose of promoting Bitcoin financial literacy in Switzerland, funds it with CHF 5 million in Bitcoin, and her children serve on the Stiftungsrat (board), receiving board compensation within market norms.
+She sets up a foundation with the stated purpose of promoting Bitcoin financial literacy in Switzerland, funds it with CHF 5 million in Bitcoin, and seats her children on the Stiftungsrat with arm's length board compensation.

-For this to work, the foundation must genuinely pursue its stated purpose.
-It must spend meaningful sums on Bitcoin education activities each year.
-The cantonal Steuerverwaltung will review whether the public-benefit purpose is genuine or a cover for private benefit.
-Board compensation must be within arm's length norms.
-The supervisory authority will monitor distributions and activities.
+For this to hold, the foundation must actually pursue its stated purpose.
+You spend meaningful sums on Bitcoin education every year.
+The cantonal Steuerverwaltung will dig into whether the public-benefit purpose is real or a wrapper for private benefit.
+Board compensation must stay within market norms.
+The supervisory authority watches distributions and activities.

-If the structure is genuine, the foundation's Bitcoin holdings qualify for cantonal wealth tax exemption, which on CHF 5 million is significant in a high-rate canton.
+If the structure is genuine, the foundation's Bitcoin qualifies for cantonal wealth tax exemption, which on CHF 5 million is significant in a high-rate canton.
 Federal direct tax exemption under DBG Art.
-56 lit. g also applies to income generated.
-The children as board members participate in Bitcoin stewardship and receive board compensation, but they do not receive the Bitcoin as personal assets.
+56 lit. g applies to income generated.
+The children participate in Bitcoin stewardship as board members and earn board compensation, but they do not receive Bitcoin as personal assets.

-The transfer of CHF 5 million to the foundation is still a gift from the founder, with the same Schenkungssteuer implications as Option A. The difference is the ongoing tax treatment once the foundation is established.
+The CHF 5 million transfer to the foundation is still a personal gift from her, with the same Schenkungssteuer treatment as Option A. The ongoing tax position once the foundation exists is what diverges.

 Which is better?
-Neither is automatically superior.
-Option A is legally fragile post-2025 reform.
-Option B requires genuine charitable commitment, not a compliance fiction.
-A holder who wants to preserve Bitcoin as a family asset with maximum flexibility is better served by direct estate planning tools covered in Bitcoin Estate Planning Switzerland, such as multisig vaults and an Erbvertrag, or by a holding AG structure evaluated separately with a tax advisor.
+Neither wins automatically.
+Option A is legally fragile after the 2025 reform.
+Option B requires real charitable commitment, not a compliance fiction.
+If you want to preserve Bitcoin as a family asset with maximum flexibility, you are better served by direct estate planning tools covered in Bitcoin Estate Planning Switzerland like multisig vaults and an Erbvertrag, or by a holding AG structure you evaluate separately with a tax advisor.

 This is education, not legal or tax advice.
 Swiss foundation law is regulated by the cantonal Stiftungsaufsicht plus the federal ESA (Eidgenössische Stiftungsaufsicht) for gemeinnützige Stiftungen.
 Bitcoin custody by a foundation is a novel structure with limited FINMA guidance as of 2026-06.
 Consult a licensed Swiss Notar, Steuerberater, and foundation-specialist Rechtsanwalt before incorporating a foundation.